jingtaisong/ForPeers/README.md

  * The file, unzipped, downloaded from this website page: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-# Notes context of the assignment
-Please submit a link to a Github repo with the code for performing your analysis.
-The code should have a file run_analysis.R in the main directory that can be run as long as the Samsung data is in your working directory.
-The output should be the tidy data set you submitted for part 1.
-You should include a README.md in the repo describing how the script works.

-1 In the original dataset some variables do not follow the naming convention described in the features_info.txt file.
-For example sometimes the word "Body" appears two times in the name.
-For a real analysis (not a course assignment) I would contact the data provider and agree on name changes or spend time on each variable to understand the calculation and rename the variable accordingly.
-  However for the assignment I keept the names as is so that, in case data have to be reconciled it will be feasible.
-2 In the feature_info.txt file I would add a section to explain the new variable calculation for each mean of each mean, standard deviation per subject activity 3 In the feature.txt file I would add the additionnal id/desc for the new variable.

 # Data processes for the file subjectactivitymean.txt

 ![image from saswindy](https://github.com/saswindy/ForPeers/blob/master/CodeSummary.jpg)